Anatoly-IVANOV/syntaxonomicon/README.md

 ## Key Features

 - **Type Indication Prefixes**: Each variable type begins with a specific prefix (e.g., `int_`, `str_`, `bool_`) for immediate type recognition.
-- **Function Result Suffixes**: Each function has a standardised suffix to immediately give a sense of its result (a return of a conversion, a print to the UI…)
+- **Function Result Suffixes**: Each function has a standardized suffix to immediately give a sense of its result (a return of a conversion, a print to the UI…)
 - **Macro to Micro Scope**: Planet > continent > country > city > street
 - **Nouns for variables**
 - **Verbs for functions**